eriktks/kmtrein/README.md

 If you want the program to find a longer route, you can ask it to examine more route by increasing its beam size.
 But
 beware: the larger the beam size, the more time the program will take to finish!
+The default beam size is 20 km.
 Lets try a beam size of 40 by using the option -b:

 ```
 ./findRoute.py -b 40 -f groningen < traintrips.txt
 ...
-# largest distance : 1925.2
+# largest distance : 1733.9
 ```

-Excellent, now we get a longer route.
+Excellent, now we get a slightly longer route.
 Try other beam sizes and see what you get.
 You will notice that the program is responding more slowly as the beam size increases.
 But hopefully you will be rewarded with longer routes.

-## Getting results faster
+## Obtaining results more quickly

 There are many possible train routes in The Netherlands and it takes a lot of time to check them all, even with a